 So, what next for AuVision?
 The plan is not only to develop a multi-media resource for use by staff and students alike, but to explore further applications for the wealth of data collected, such as contributing to the European project ‘autism&uni’, which aims to increase the numbers of autistic students with access to Higher Education.
 It is certainly hoped that the peer-to-peer model which AuVision so successfully represents can be replicated, for the benefit of many other university students.

-This post was compiled using information provided by Marianthi Kourti, Dr Ken Searle and Dr Liz Ellis during the Research in Practice Seminar (RIPS) of 29th June, 2016, and from a written account provided by Dr Andrea MacLeod, Marianthi, Ken and the rest of the AuVision Project Team.
+This post was compiled by Becky Wood, using information provided by Marianthi Kourti, Dr Ken Searle and Dr Liz Ellis during the Research in Practice Seminar (RIPS) of 29th June, 2016, and from a written account provided by Dr Andrea MacLeod, Marianthi, Ken and the rest of the AuVision Project Team.

 Did you know?